kat3drx/Omeka/README.md

 * Removed initial rollback pagination controls (unordered lists, from Omeka 1.5).
 Added formId as a variable for pagination controls and fed unique form field IDs to text input fields for pagination controls.

+* Added themable link-focus styles in core accessibility CSS.

+* Added Emiglio theme, with accessibility fixes

 ##Potential future enhancements

 * Allow the theme logo's alt text to be specified in the admin interface.

 * Employing text equivalents for rich media items.

-* Additions to core accessibility CSS, including global link focus styles.

 * Additional enhancements to pagination controls.